 7. Hobo Spider

-Hobo spiders (Tegenaria agrestis) deliver a dangerous venom, similar to recluse spiders (see below).
+Hobo spiders (Tegenaria agrestis) deliver a dangerous venom, similar to recluse spiders.
 The bite leaves a sore red spot around the bite area, which can be painless initially.
 If left untreated, however, a blister typically develops on the site.

 After 24-36 hours, the blister bursts, causing oozing ulceration.
 A severe headache, which can last up to a week, is the most common symptom.
 Vomiting, weakness, fatigue, temporary memory loss, and blurry vision can also follow.